Richard-cc172/Final-homework/hero_chassis_controller/README.md

-# Package Name
+# hero_chassis_controller

 ## Overview

-This is a template: replace, remove, and add where required.
-Describe here what this package does and what it's meant for in a few sentences.

-**Keywords:** example, package, template

-Or, add some keywords to the Bitbucket or GitHub repository.
+The Hero Chassis Controller is a ROS package for controlling a Mecanum-wheeled robot chassis.
+It includes PID control for wheel velocities, odometry calculation, inverse kinematics for velocity transformations, and the ability to switch between global and local coordinate systems.

+**Keywords:** Mecanum wheel, PID control, odometry, velocity transformation

 ### License

 The source code is released under a [BSD 3-Clause license](LICENSE).

-**Author: Péter Fankhauser<br />
+**Author: Richard<br />
 Affiliation: [ANYbotics](https://www.anybotics.com/)<br />
-Maintainer: Péter Fankhauser, pfankhauser@anybotics.com**
+Maintainer: Richard, wang13530080747@gmail.co**m

-The PACKAGE NAME package has been tested under [ROS] Indigo, Melodic and Noetic on respectively Ubuntu 14.04, 18.04 and 20.04.
-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.
+The `hero_chassis_controller` package has been tested under ROS Noetic on Ubuntu 20.04.

+It is designed for educational and research purposes and may be updated frequently.

 [![Build Status](http://rsl-ci.ethz.ch/buildStatus/icon?job=ros_best_practices)](http://rsl-ci.ethz.ch/job/ros_best_practices/)